 - Milk – Plain cow’s milk is a great source of protein.

 - Sausage – Trader joe’s veggie breakfast patties are a delicious option for a vegetarian protein source and can quickly be heated in the microwave.
-There are also some raw chicken breakfast sausages that need to be cooked, but are delicious.
+There are also some raw chicken breakfast sausages and turkey sausage that need to be cooked, but are delicious.

 - Smoked salmon – Trader Joe’s has TONS of smoked salmon options.